-Challenge what you know about your metabolism.
+We want you to challenge what you know about your metabolism.
 The truth is, your metabolism works quite differently than you realize.
-We've dieted celebrities, bikini models, and pro athletes.
-I’m not talking about Jimmy-local either. we mean the guys and girls you can buy posters of.
-How’d they get those ultra-coveted physiques?
+We've worked with high-profile individuals, from celebrities to pro athletes.
+Ever wonder how they got those ultra-coveted physiques?
 Not how you’d think.

 The Truth About Weight Loss Exposed

-The key to long-lasting weight loss is to build your very own Fire-Breathing, Mountain-Crushing, Badass Metabolism.
+The key to long-lasting weight loss is to build your very own Fire-Breathing, Mountain-Crushing Metabolism.
 Yup, if you want the pounds gone for good you’re going to have to build a metabolism to stand the test of time.

 Athletes often ask our coaches how they get our bodybuilders and models to look like that.
 Our tongue-in-cheek answer is —“boiled chicken, brown rice, and broccoli.”
 Then it comes -“Will I look like that if I eat boiled chicken and brown rice?”